-We know that research on the advantages of almond milk for acne is thin, but nonetheless, there is plenty of evidence about the negative effects of cow's milk on your skin.
+We know that research on the advantages of almond milk for acne is thin, but nonetheless, there's plenty of evidence about the negative effects of cow's milk or other dairy consumption on your skin.

-There's a lot of research on the benefits of almonds, while little on almond milk.
+There's a lot of research on the benefits of raw almonds, while little on almond milk.
 Still, here are a couple of ways almond milk can help your skin.

 This plant-based alternative contains a number of skin-nourishing compounds that can potentially improve your complexion.

-Additionally, the flavonoids catechin, kaempferol, and epicatechin found in almonds help prevent skin cells from oxidizing and dying.
+Additionally, the flavonoids catechin, kaempferol, and epicatechin found in raw almonds help prevent skin cells from oxidizing and dying.

-So, after everything we've said, you can reason that almond milk is good and probably safe for your skin.
-But, let's just make a few things clear regarding those rumors that sometimes almond milk causes acne.
+After everything we've said, you can reason that almond milk is one of the best milk alternatives and probably safe for your skin.
+But let's just make a few things clear regarding those rumors that almond milk causes acne.
 Can that be true?
-Well, yes and no.

 Second, be careful which brand you buy.
 Some milk products are filled with refined sugar and other chemicals that might cause more damage to your skin.
 Search for the unsweetened option.

-Add the ingredients in a mixing bowl and stir until they blend together.
-Take a cotton ball, dip it in the liquid, and apply evenly on all your face.
+Add the ingredients to a mixing bowl and stir until they blend together.
+Take a cotton ball, dip it in the liquid, and apply it evenly on your face.
 Do this before bed, and let it act overnight.
 Wash off in the morning.

-Make your own almond milk, take 2 tbsp of it, and mix it with one slice mashed papaya.
+Take 2 tbsp of homemade almond milk, and mix it with one slice of mashed papaya.
 Blend it together until you get a smooth paste.
 Apply evenly on your face, and wait for 10-15 minutes to dry off.
 Wash off with cold water.

-You need to understand there is no scientific evidence that food alone, can cause or prevent acne.
-However, your genetics, lifestyle, skincare habits, and the food you eat combined together are working toward the development of new pimples.
-And, although factors like genetics, are not in your control, making small changes to your lifestyle habits and the food you consume can make a big difference.
+There is no scientific evidence that food alone can cause or prevent acne.
+However, your genetics, lifestyle, skincare habits, and the food you eat, combined together are working toward the development of new pimples.
+And although factors like genetics are not in your control, making small changes to your lifestyle habits and the food you consume can make a big difference.